-Directors are elected by a resolution at a shareholders' meeting.
-In a company with a corporate auditor and a board of directors, the board generally nominates directors with two-year terms of office (maximum).
+be extended until the conclusion of the annual shareholders' meeting for the past fiscal year, which ends 10 years after the time of its election).
 On the other hand, in a company with committees, the nominating committee nominates directors with one-year terms of office (maximum).
-Further, in a company with an audit committee, under the Reform Act, a director who is a member of the audit committee must be nominated separately from the other directors, and the statutory maximum term of office for a director who is a member of an audit committee is two years, while for other directors it is one year.
+Further, in a company with an audit committee, a director who is a member of the audit committee must be nominated separately from the other directors, and the statutory maximum term of office for a director who is a member of an audit committee is two years, while for other directors it is one year.